Pulin-Li-Lab/2026_CellSystems_Nguyen_etal/README.md

 1. HCR folder contains HCR analyses in tissue and in cell culture
 2. STARmap folder contains:
-	Preprocessing and cell typing of STARmap PLUS data Focus-level and pooled analyses - outputs of python scripts are plotted in MATLAB
+   i.
+Preprocessing and cell typing of STARmap PLUS data ii.
+Focus-level and pooled analyses - outputs of python scripts are plotted in MATLAB